ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 #.  run the Tools/environment_install/install-prereqs-ubuntu.sh script:

+    - ``./Tools/environment_install/install-prereqs-ubuntu.sh -y``
-    - run the script ``./Tools/environment_install/install-prereqs-ubuntu.sh``.
-You will be asked for your Ubuntu root password which is the password provided in step 1 (above).
-Respond with "Y" when it asks if you wish to install a package.
+    - You will be asked for your Ubuntu root password which is the password provided in step 1 (above).
+Respond with "Y" if it asks if you wish to install a package.

     .. image:: ../images/build-on-windows10-prereqs.png
        :target: ../_images/build-on-windows10-prereqs.png

-#.
-Remove arm-none-earbi-ar from the path in ~/.profile because the script installs the i386 version of the compiller, which does not run under a x64 WSL (unlike in real linux):

-    - Open the file in a text editor ``nano ~/.profile``
-    - Search for the line ``export PATH=/opt/gcc-arm-none-eabi-4_9-2015q3/bin:$PATH`` and delete it
-    - Hit ``Ctrl + O`` to save the file

-#.
-Install a 64 bit version of the compiler from the repositories:

-    - ``apt-get install gcc-arm-none-eabi``

-#.
-Reload the .profile script to let the changes take effect:

-    - ``. ~/.profile``

 Build with Waf
 ==============